ThatBrianDude/opencap-js/README.md

 A javascript library for interacting with an OpenCAP server.
 ### Caution:
 This package uses DNS lookups and will not work in browsers.
+In case you need OpenCAP in your browser app you have two options:

+1. Use a DNS service that provides SRV lookups through an API

-In case you need OpenCAP in your browser app, use this package in your backend and provide the functionality through api endpoints.
+2. Use this package in your backend and provide the functionality through api endpoints.

 ## Known Issues:
 'UNABLE_TO_VERIFY_LEAF_SIGNATURE'